ba9f11ecc3497d9993b933fdc2bd61e5/temporary.chat-playbook/CONTRIBUTING.md

 -
 ##### APP:
 - FEATURE/CLI interface within the gui : missing commands : /nick [username] /upload /quit /destroy /rss [user|all] /notifications
-- FEATURE/API make an /api_help endpoint and list them all the api endpoints available and how to use them.
-- FEATURE/API return proper answer for api calls.
 - FEATURE/Create Named rooms (remove the uuid check and restrict the create rooms api endpoints.)
 New subdomain will be encrypted, neat (room familly.example.com, room friends.exmple.com)
 - FEATURE/make a solution to use dynamic dns + let's encrypt for single room (does this already work? need to test)
 - FEATURE/create api for expert users that want to manage their encryption